awsdocs/amazon-eks-user-guide/doc_source/connecting-cluster.md

 1. You can now add Tags to your cluster \(optional\)\.
 See [Tagging your Amazon EKS resources for more information\.](eks-using-tags.md)

-To grant additional IAM users access to the Amazon EKS console to view Kubernetes resources in a connected cluster, see [Granting access to a user to view Kubernetes resources on a cluster](connector-grant-access.md)\.
+To grant additional [IAM principals](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) access to the Amazon EKS console to view Kubernetes resources in a connected cluster, see [Granting access to an IAM principal to view Kubernetes resources on a cluster](connector-grant-access.md)\.